JHFarrant/HPCE_CSW6/readme.md

 From there, any person that finished one puzzle could move on to the next available one.

 Performance analysis
 ===================================

-The Xcode instruments tool showed the total time spent in all the function calls in a program of choice and also showed the most called functions.
+The Xcode instruments tool showed the total time spent in all the function calls in a program and also showed the most called functions.
 This helped us quickly pinpoint which parts had to be sped up and saved us a lot of time.